Sadeq Khan Zand

-Sadeq Khan Zand (صادقخان زند, d.
-1781), also known as Mohammad Sadeq, was the fourth Shah of the Zand dynasty of Iran from August 22, 1779 until March 14, 1781.
+Sadeq Khan Zand (صادقخان زند; d.
+1781), also known as Mohammad Sadeq, was the fourth Shah of the Zand dynasty of Iran from 22 August 1779 until 14 March 1781.

 Biography

 Background and early life

 Sadeq Khan belonged to the Zand tribe, a small and little-known tribe of Laks, a branch of Lurs who may have been originally Kurdish.
 The Zands were concentrated on the villages of Pari and Kamazan in the Malayer district, but were also found roaming in the central Zagros ranges and the countryside of Hamadan.
 Sadeq Khan was the son of a certain Inaq Khan Zand, and had 3 sisters, a brother named Karim Khan Zand, and two half-brothers named Zaki Khan Zand and Eskandar Khan Zand.
 In 1722, the Safavid Empire was on the verge of collapsing—Isfahan and most of central and east Iran had been seized by the Afghan Hotak dynasty, while the Russians had conquered many cities in northern Iran.
 Around the same time, the Ottoman Empire took advantage of Iran's decadence to conquer a large number of western frontier districts.
 There they faced bold opposition from the local clans, including the Zands, who under the chief Mehdi Khan Zand harassed their forces and stopped them from advancing further into Iran.

-In 1732, Nader Qoli Beg, who had restored Safavid rule in Iran and had become the de facto ruler of the country, he made an expedition into the Zagros ranges of western Iran in order to subdue the tribes, whom he considered bandits.
+In 1732, Nader Qoli Beg, who had restored Safavid rule in Iran and had become the de facto ruler of the country, made an expedition into the Zagros ranges of western Iran in order to subdue the tribes, whom he considered bandits.
 He first defeated the Bakhtiari and the Feylis, whom he forced to mass-migrate in larger numbers into Khorasan.
 He then baited Mehdi Khan Zand and his forces out of their stronghold at Pari, killing the latter and 400 of his Zand kinsmen.
 The surviving members of the tribe were forced to mass-migrate under the leadership of Inaq Khan Zand and his younger brother Budaq Khan Zand to Abivard and Dargaz, where its able members were incorporated into Nader's army.